Tickets & how to book

 Unicorn Schools Club

 Our membership scheme that supports a school-wide focus on creative learning.
-Membership is available to state schools who book 100 or more pupil tickets to two or more shows.
-Tickets from £7.50 per pupil.
+Membership is available to state schools who book 100 or more pupil tickets.
+Tickets from £8 per pupil.
 Download info sheet & book tickets here

 Subsidised Tickets (for non-fee paying schools)